pUrGe12/TerminAI_V2/README.md

 **TerminAI** is a powerful terminal that demonstrates the working of multi-model architectures.
 With TerminAI users can directly type in plain language what they want and have that be executed.
 TerminAI exhibits duality, that is, if the user enters a bash command directly, then that is immediately executed without the delays introduced by the models.

-# Things we have to add

----
-Priorities

-- [ ] We'll have to handle `git` and `cd` seperately from others.

----

-- [ ] Introduce verbose outputs for installing things.

----

 # Framework

 This is the fifth draft of TerminAI.
 This is with history implementation.